 The Faculty of Professional Studies consists of the Schools of Education, Health Administration, Librarianship and Social Work.
-Facilities are available in each of these Schools for research degrees leading to doctoral or Master's degrees.
-In addition the following formal course Master's degrees are offered: Master of Education; Master of Educational Administration; Master of Health Administration; Master of Health Planning; Master of Librarianship; and Master of Social Work.
+Facilities are available in each of these Schools for research programs leading to doctoral or Master's degrees.
+In addition the following formal course Master's degrees are offered: Master of Education; Master of Educational Administration; Master of Librarianship; and Master of Social Work.
 Courses for the award of a graduate diploma are available in education and information management (librarianship or archives administration).